Deep Freeze (video game): Release

 The game was shown at the 2000 Tokyo Games Show gaming convention in Japan.
-The publisher, Sammy, was more well known at the time for developing pachinko games.

 Deep Freeze was released on January 14, 1999, for the Sony PlayStation home console, and was published by Sammy.
 The game was re-released on July 19, 2000, in the SuperLite 1500 budget line of games.
 The game has never been released outside of Japan, nor has it ever been released on the PlayStation Network game archives either.

 Reception

 The game received mostly positive reviews upon release.
 Famitsu gave the game a score of 26 out of 40.
 Ralph Karels writing in the German video game magazine Video Games gave it a 75 out of 100.
 He recommended the game for fans of Resident Evil series, and those who like import games.
 However, he cautioned that knowledge of Japanese is needed to complete the game because the menus are in Japanese.
 Super Gamepower gave it a score of 4 out of 5 in all categories (sound, graphics, fun, control) and an overall score of 4 out of 5.
 The writer described the game as like Resident Evil, with more action and shooting but less blood and gore.

 Mega Fun gave it a 78.

 Gamers' Republic gave the game a score of C and was rather critical of it.
 The writer says that the mixture of fast action and pre-rendered backgrounds does not mix and causes disorientation.
 The writer explained that such a format worked for Resident Evil since it was slower paced, it doesn't work in Deep Freeze.
 Also, the writer commented on the voice acting, calling it "horrendous" and said the enemy AI was too passive for simply standing there while the player reloaded.